 - The flavors of certain drinks, such as coffee, can mask the characteristic bitter taste of cannabis

 Effects of Drinking Marijuana Tea

 Depending on the method of consumption, the effect of pot can be immediate or delayed.
-Marijuana tinctures and drinks can take several hours to produce a high as opposed to the almost immediate effect of smoking a joint.
+Marijuana tinctures and drinks can take several hours to produce the effect as opposed to the almost immediate effect of smoking a joint.
 When a tincture is placed under the tongue, effects may manifest in 30-45 minutes and peak in about 90 minutes.
 When consumed as a drink, effects may take longer to manifest but last longer (up to 4 hours).

-Health Benefits of Drinking Weed
+Health Benefits of Drinking Weed Tea

 - Reduction of chronic pain